 He earned his bachelor's degree at Stony Brook University in Religious Studies and Comparative Literature, with a specialization in Sanskrit and Tibetan language and literature.
 He completed his M.A. and Ph.D. in the History of Religions at Fordham University, focusing on the intersection between Buddhism, Vedanta, and Yoga.
 He served for five years at The Institute for Advanced Studies of World Religions at Stony Brook where he also taught undergraduate classes in Hinduism, Jainism, Buddhism, and Yoga.
 He joined the faculty of Loyola Marymount University in 1985.

 Dr. Chapple is a featured teacher on YogaGlo.com.
-He edits the journal Worldviews: Global Religions, Culture, and Ecology (Brill) and serves on the advisory boards for the Forum on Religion and Ecology (Yale), the Ahimsa Center (Pomona), the Centre of Jaina Studies (SOAS, London), and the International School for Jaina Studies (Delhi).
+He serves on the advisory boards for the Forum on Religion and Ecology (Yale), the Ahimsa Center (Pomona), the Dharma Academy of North America (Berkeley), the Centre of Jaina Studies (SOAS, London), the South Asian Studies Association and the International School for Jaina Studies (Delhi).

 Dr. Chapple is dedicated to the teaching of the whole person, body, mind, and spirit, through the modalities of book learning and experience as provided in Yoga traditions.

 For more information on Dr. Chapple, his publications, and research, click here.

 Welcome to Graduate Yoga Studies at LMU!